linuxgurugamer/EditorExtensionsRedux/README.md

 * **T** 			- Attachment mode: Toggle between surface and node attachment modes for all parts, and when a part is selected, will toggle surface attachment even when that part's config usually does not allow it.
 * **Alt+Z** 		- Toggle part clipping (CAUTION: This is a cheat option)
 * **Space** 		- When no part is selected, resets camera pitch and heading (straight ahead and level)

+#### Strip Symmetry
+* Alt-Shift left-click on the part and symmetry will be stripped from it

+#### No Offset Limits
+* The offset tool now does not have any limits.
+Nothing needs to be done, this just works

+#### Select Root 2 Behaviour
+* This simplifies the select root functionality.
+No need to click the same part multiple times.
+* **4**			- Activates the stock code, or click on the select-root icon Click on the part you want to be the new root.
+It will be made root AND will be selected, so you need to position the ship and click to drop it

 In this version there is also a still-incomplete feature: A part-zoom/part camera orbit - the numpad . key will focus and orbit the camera around the part under the mouse. hitting numpad . again with no part under the mouse will reset the camera back to normal.
 Currently in the focus mode dragging parts gets skewed so it is only good for viewing the part from another perspective, and not editing or moving parts.